You can use any or all of the resources linked below with attribution when appropriate

 Haidt further examines how we use these competing impulses to make moral judgments.
 How “moral reasoning” is often a after the fact rationalization of what we intuitively believe to be correct.
 Here is an adaptation of some of his ideas along with possible prompts to get students thinking.

-3. Implicit Bias as the Implicit Adaptive Test (IAT)
+Implicit Bias and the Implicit Adaptive Test (IAT)

 The New Jim Crow, a landmark book that tells the story of mass incarceration in the United States, delves briefly into the topic of implicit bias and its role in society.
 I adapted some of the text from the book and made the reading below.